ipfs/go-cid/_rsrch/cidiface/README.md

 it depends largely on usage patterns.
 If these traversals are a significant timesink, it would be an argument for Option D/E.
-If these traversals are *not* a significant timesink, we might be wiser to keep to Option B, because keeping a struct full of offsets will add several words of memory usage per CID, and we keep a *lot* of CIDs.
+If these traversals are *not* a significant timesink, we might be wiser to keep to Option B/F, because keeping a struct full of offsets will add several words of memory usage per CID, and we keep a *lot* of CIDs.

 ### interfaces cause boxing which is a significant performance cost